-1070 BC - The gods Ra and Amun are joined to create Amun-Ra, the king of the gods.
+30 BC - Quee 1648 BC - Nilometers 1070 BC - The gods Ra are invented to and Amun are joined Cleopatra kills measure the height to create Amun-Ra, the herself.
+Romans of the Nile. king of the gods. conquer Egypt.
+Timeline 0